How does this company make money?

 What does this company depend on?

-The bank's structure depends on five named upstream inputs: the Qatar Central Bank banking license and state guarantee backing; access to Qatar's sovereign oil and gas revenue flows; SWIFT messaging system connectivity across MENA (Middle East and North Africa) correspondent banking networks; Islamic banking certification from Sharia supervisory boards; and Qatar Stock Exchange primary dealer status.
+The bank cannot operate without five named inputs: the Qatar Central Bank banking licence and state guarantee that authorise its dual role; access to Qatar's sovereign oil and gas revenue flows that fund its balance sheet; SWIFT messaging system connectivity across MENA correspondent banking networks; Islamic banking certification from Sharia supervisory boards; and Qatar Stock Exchange primary dealer status.

 Who depends on this company?

-Qatar's state-owned enterprises depend on this bank as their primary project financing channel for LNG expansion and infrastructure development — losing that access would leave them without a legally mandated alternative.
-Regional Islamic financial institutions rely on it as their correspondent banking partner for cross-border settlements, and losing that relationship would disrupt those settlement flows.
-Qatar's real estate developers depend on it for funding World Cup and National Vision 2030 construction projects, and a funding gap there would directly stall those programmes.
+Qatar's state-owned enterprises rely on this bank as their primary source of financing for LNG expansion and infrastructure development — if the bank stopped, those projects would lose their main funding channel.
+Regional Islamic financial institutions depend on it as their largest correspondent banking partner for cross-border settlements across the MENA region.
+Qatar's real estate developers would face direct funding gaps for World Cup and National Vision 2030 construction projects.

 How does this company scale?